temporaer/cached_function/README.md

 Assumptions
 -----------
-For disk cache:
+For in-memory cache:

 1. All function arguments must be hashable
 2. The function does not have side effects

+For the disk cache, additionally:

 3. Returned object must be serializable
 4. Returned object must be default constructible

-For the memory cache, the serializability is not necessary.

 Dependencies